bfelegi1/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Brianna Felegi and I am an Assistant Professor of Economics at Virginia Tech.
 I completed my Ph.D. in Economics at the University of Notre Dame in May 2023.
 My primary fields are Applied Microeconomics with an emphasis on the Economics of Education and Labor Economics.
-My current reseach agenda focuses on evaluating policies intended to increase access to schooling.
+My current reseach agenda focuses on evaluating policies intended to increase access to schooling, but I also have work examining how labor market shocks impact sentiment towards immigrants.
 {style="text-align: justify;"}